NhatHoang2002/raw-note/_posts/phd/2018-09-25-biofilms-nxfem.md

 - In **chopp 2007 xfem biofilm growth.pdf**.
 - The same (more specific): **xfem moving interface THESIS - Bryan G. Smith.pdf**
+- Is mentioned in **chopp duddu et al 2006 combine nxfem levelset.pdf**, page 18 (figure biofilm, layer growth a little bit - Fig 5).
+Fig in this article is consistent with result in chopp 2007 xfem.
 - $u$: substrate
 - $v$: biomass